 223. The capital asset pricing model is a well-accepted and theoretically-grounded economic model for valuing securities based on the relationship between non-diversifiable risk and expected return.
 CAPM is based on the principle that investors need to be compensated in two ways; for the time value of money and for risk.
 In the model, the time value of money is represented by the rate that compensates the investor for placing money in a risk-free investment over a period of time (the risk-free rate).
 The second part of the model considers risk and estimates the compensation that the investor needs for taking on the risk that the expected return will not be realized.
-This element of risk is calculated by taking a risk measure (beta) based on the statistical relationship between the historical returns for the investment security relative to the historical returns for the market as a whole, over time.
+This element of risk is calculated by taking a risk measure (beta) based on the statistical returns for the market as a whole, over time.
 Beta is a risk measure that describes how sensitive the expected return of a security is to the market.
 Hence, CAPM calculates the expected return for a security as the rate of return on a risk free security plus a risk premium.

-The 2009 formula-based calculation is also shown.
+166 The 2009 formula-based calculation is also shown.

-The utilities' and interveners' ROE recommendations were made in conjunction with their equity ratio recommendations.
+167 The utilities' and interveners' ROE recommendations were made in conjunction with their equity ratio recommendations.

-ATCO Evidence, Exhibit 50.01, page 5.
+169 ATCO Evidence, Exhibit 50.01, page 5.
 (Also in ATCO Argument, Page 4), ENMAX Evidence, Exhibit 55.01, page 6, Vander Weide Joint Evidence, Exhibit 57.04, page 36, Vilbert AUI Evidence, Exhibit 58.02, page 24.